 There’s not just one correct way to teach name writing (but there are definitely wrong ways).
-I’m going to go through the step-by-step process that I’ve used with my OT kiddos that has been tested and proven to work…
+I’m going to go through the step-by-step process that I’ve used with hundreds of preschoolers during my time as a pediatric occupational therapist that has been tested and proven to work…

 Name writing step 1: Tracing

 Draw a line of blocks (about 1″ wide) for each letter of your child’s first name.
 In those blocks, write each letter of the name in uppercase using a highlighter.
 Put a dot where the pencil is to start.
 Then have your child trace the letters of his/her name.

 Be sure to verbally or even use hand over hand guidance the first time through so that they understand how each letter is formed.
 I also encourage you to say the names of the letters as they are written and then say your child’s name out loud once they finish the word.
 This increases the learning by adding an auditory element to the process.